Openbank-Java-Bootcamp/MidtermProject/README.md

-# Ironhack Openbank Opencamp - Midterm project Java
+#  Midterm Java project in Ironhack Openbank Opencamp

 It's an individual project where I applied the knowledge of Java and MySQL gained during the first month of Ironhack Bootcamp.